aaikedw/fada-import-specs/FADA-database-changes.md

 > _Quote from the FADA-import-specs:_ The isFreshwater (default yes for FADA datasets), isMarine, isTerrestrial, isBrackish fields/flags (also to be added to the xls-template) and “Freshwater aquatic/water dependent” category and subcategory (in xls-template, but currently not stored in the database itself (other than in the import “distr_table”)).
 This could be either implemented in the species table or a separate table (cfr. the regions table).

-The following fields have to be added to either the species table or a separate, new “speciesProfile” table (the latter would have the advantage that we only specify these flags if they were provided in the source data) - **for discussion with Sylvain**.
+The following fields have to be added to either the species table or a separate, new “speciesProfile” table (the latter would have the advantage that we only specify these flags if they were provided in the source data).
 The corresponding Darwin Core terms and/or field names used in the Excel templates are given in parentheses.
 - freshwater (isFreshwater)
 - terrestrial (isTerrestrial)
 - brackish (isBrackish)